 There is a chance your experience could begin with a platform station, or even without a train but using Amtrak Connecting Bus services.

-Just for reference, I will use the term station tp reference any place you board or connect with an Amtrak train.
+Just for reference, I will use the term station to reference any place you board or connect with an Amtrak train.
+Technically, there are differences between stations, depots, and terminals, but stations will be less confusing for a new traveler.

 Types Of Amtrak Train Stations